Development of a rational route for vehicles. Calculation of logistics costs for transport

 Transportation routing has the following effects for the cargo owner.

-1. Acceleration of cargo delivery, leading to savings in working capital of cargo owners, a reduction in the time of a complete production cycle and, as a result, an increase in the number of production cycles per unit of time.
-Let's calculate the effect according to the formula (1), provided that the duration of the production cycle of the consignee enterprise is equal to one month.
+1. Acceleration of cargo delivery, leading to saving working capital for cargo owners, reducing the time of the full production cycle and, as a result, increasing the number of production cycles per unit of time.
+Let us calculate the effect using formula (1) provided that the duration of the production cycle of the consignee enterprise is equal to one month.

 The number of production cycles per year will increase by the following amount:

-We get 1 (production cycle), which means that the consignor company (with the cost of iron ore pellets 3500 rubles per ton) will receive additional income in the amount of:
+We get 1 (production cycle), which means the shipper company (at a cost of iron ore pellets of 3,500 rubles per ton) will receive additional income in the amount of:

 1. Increase in the volume of products sold (over the same period of time) with a routed flow.
-Let's calculate the additional volume of loading based on the number of wagons that have been freed.
-According to the results of calculations in clause 3.2, 2 wagons are released per month, with a carrying capacity of 69.5 tons, i.e. 139 tons - cargo per month or 1668 tons per year, the company can additionally transfer with a routed wagon flow, which means that for the sale of this volume of products, the cargo owner will receive additional income in the amount of:
+We will calculate the additional loading volume based on the number of freed cars.
+According to the calculation results in paragraph 3.2, 2 cars with a carrying capacity of 69.5 tons are released per month, i.e. The company can additionally transfer 139 tons of cargo per month or 1668 tons per year with routed car flow, which means that for the sale of this volume of products the cargo owner will receive additional income in the amount of:

-1. The effect of the transfer of cargo owners from more expensive modes of transport when there is an opportunity to increase loading on rail transport.
-Let's consider the effect with an example.
+1. The effect of cargo owners switching from more expensive modes of transport when it becomes possible to increase loading onto rail transport.
+Let's look at the effect using an example.
 Transportation of lumber from Samara to Dmitrov.
-When transporting by rail (platforms with racks with a carrying capacity of 60 tons), the cost of transportation will be 72,489 rubles, but if we use the services of cargo transportation in wagons, with a carrying capacity of 20 tons, then we will need to load three trucks and pay 24,300 rubles for each. (according to price lists - road carriers), and for three trucks - 72,900 rubles.
-In total, we save 411 rubles. from one carriage, and from the whole train (if it has 64 cars): 26304 rubles or 315648 rubles. per year, provided that the train makes 12 flights per year.
-In practice, as a rule, only the second or third effect will take place (an exception is the case when part of the traffic flow is switched from another mode of transport, and part of it arises again due to the growth of production volumes).
+When transporting by rail (platforms with racks with a carrying capacity of 60 tons), the cost of transportation will be 72,489 rubles, but if we use the services of cargo transportation in trucks with a carrying capacity of 20 tons, then we will need to load three trucks and pay 24,300 rubles for each. (according to the price lists of road carriers), and for three trucks - 72,900 rubles.
+In total, we save 411 rubles. from one car, and from the whole train (if it has 64 cars): 26,304 rubles or 315,648 rubles. per year, provided that the train makes 12 flights per year.
+In practice, as a rule, only the second or third effect will take place (the exception is the case when part of the cargo flow is switched from another mode of transport, and part arises again due to an increase in production volumes).

 2. Effect on the state budget and budgets:

-• increase in the amount of VAT with platform modification:
+• increase in the amount of VAT with modification of the platform:

-an increase in the amount of vat due to an increase in the volume of products sold per year when using routing:
+increase in the amount of VAT due to an increase in the volume of products sold per year when using routing:

-Let's see how the effects of routing are distributed:
+Let's look at how the effects of routing are distributed:

 • budget: 5429832 rub.,

-Let us present the results obtained in percentage terms: 55.7% of the routing effect goes to budgets, 29% to shippers, and only 15.3% to operators.
+Let's present the results obtained as a percentage: 55.7% of the effect of using routing goes to budgets, 29% to shippers, and only 15.3% to operators.

 Conclusion

-In the process of planning new routes, creating unique cargo-and-passenger interchanges on transport maps, forming a concept for providing the entire range of social and business services, the managers of the shipping companies should take into account any, even the most insignificant, details.
-This is especially true for employees of firms working with the railway network in terms of optimal routing.
+In the process of planning new routes, creating unique cargo-passenger interchanges on transport maps, and forming a concept for providing the entire range of social and business services, managers of carrier companies must take into account any, even the most insignificant, details.
+This is especially true for employees of companies working with the railway network regarding optimal routing.

 The main criterion for choosing the optimal route for the shipped cargo is the level of reliability and safety of the selected railway line.
-One of the indicators affecting the level of long-term work with the chosen route is track ballasting - control of the level of the ballast base laid on the prepared soil.
-The thicker and denser it is, the greater the throughput of the selected direction by the weight of the equipped trains.
+One of the indicators that influences the level of long-term work with the chosen route is track ballasting - control of the level of the ballast base laid on the prepared soil.
+The thicker and denser it is, the greater the capacity of the selected direction in terms of the weight of equipped trains.

-AT term paper a calculation was made on the route from Kurbakinskaya station to Kuibas station and the overall reduction in operating costs for the formation of the route train in comparison with the export, provided that the locomotive and the car are owned by the transport company (private train formation) amounted to 215,528 rubles.
+IN course work a calculation was made for the route from Kurbakinskaya station to Kuybas station and the overall reduction in operating costs for the formation of a route train in comparison with an export train, provided that the locomotive and car are owned by the transport company (private train formation) amounted to 215,528 rubles.

-By calculation, the following ratio of effects from the application of routing was established: budget - 5429832 rubles, shipper - 2824080 rubles, operator - 1489728.
-If we take the cumulative effect as 100% - 55.7% receive budgets, 29% - shippers and only 15, 3% are operators.
-The lower effect figures for cargo owners, in comparison with those available in the scientific literature, are determined by the specifics of the measures studied, as well as by the decreasing gap in freight charges for rail and road transport (low efficiency of switching freight traffic to the railroad).
+By calculation, the following ratio of effects from the use of routing was established: budget - 5,429,832 rubles, shipper - 2,824,080 rubles, operator - 1,489,728.
+If we take the total effect as 100%, budgets receive 55.7%, shippers receive 29%, and only 15, 3% are operators.
+Lower effect figures for cargo owners, compared to those available in the scientific literature, are determined by the specifics of the measures studied, as well as the narrowing gap in freight charges between railway and road transport (low efficiency of switching freight traffic to the railway).

-The basis for solving problems in logistics is the development of a strategy and a logistics concept for building a model of transport services for consumers and firms, which is based on rational transportation routes and scheduling delivery of products to consumers, i.e. routing traffic.
+The basis for solving problems in logistics is the development of a strategy and logistics concept for building a model of transport services for consumers and firms, which is based on rational transportation routes and scheduling the delivery of products to consumers, i.e. transportation routing.

-Transportation routing is the most perfect way to organize material flows of goods from wholesalers, which has a significant impact on the acceleration of vehicle turnover with its rational and efficient use.
+Transportation routing is the most advanced way to organize material flows of goods from enterprises wholesale trade, which has a significant impact on accelerating the vehicle’s turnover with its rational and efficient use.

-The creation of routes will make it possible to accurately determine the volume of cargo transportation from supply and sales enterprises, the number of vehicles carrying out these transportation, helps to reduce the idle time of vehicles under loading and unloading, the efficient use of rolling stock and the release from the circulation of significant material resources of consumers.
-At the same time, routing allows you to increase the productivity of vehicles while reducing the number of rolling stock entering the enterprise with the same volume of traffic.
+The creation of routes will make it possible to accurately determine the volume of cargo transportation from supply and distribution enterprises; the number of vehicles carrying out these transportations will help reduce vehicle downtime for loading and unloading, effectively use rolling stock and release significant material resources consumers.
+At the same time, routing makes it possible to increase vehicle productivity while simultaneously reducing the number of rolling stock entering the enterprise for the same volume of traffic.

-If the routes are created, determined and the delivery time is observed, then the production stocks of consumers can be reduced by 1.5-2 times, thereby reducing the costs of warehousing.
+If routes are created, defined and delivery deadlines are met, then consumer inventories can be reduced by 1.5-2 times, thereby reducing warehousing costs.

-The need for routing cargo transportation is also justified by the fact that routes make it possible to draft current plans and operational requests for transport based on the actual traffic volumes.
+The need for routing cargo transportation is also justified by the fact that routes make it possible to draw up draft current plans and operational requests for transport based on actual volumes of transportation.

-Thus, the development of well-grounded routes and draft transportation plans will contribute to the timely and uninterrupted delivery of products and effective interaction between sales and transport organizations.
+Thus, the development of reasonable routes and draft transportation plans will contribute to the timely and uninterrupted delivery of products and effective interaction sales and transport organizations.

-To develop routes, they use economic and mathematical methods, methods of network planning, practical materials and other sources.
-The end result should be a document characterizing the agreed work schedule for supply, transport organizations and enterprises.
+To develop routes, economic and mathematical methods, network planning methods, practical materials and other sources.
+The end result should be a document characterizing the agreed work schedule of supply, transport organizations and enterprises.

 • 1.
-Availability of the required products at warehouse complexes, wholesale enterprises.
+Availability of necessary products in warehouse complexes and wholesale trade enterprises.

 • 2.
-Availability of vehicles for servicing the warehouse complex, wholesale enterprises, taking into account the transported products and the average load of the vehicle.
-The calculation should be made not only for the running number of vehicles, but also for the stock in case of breakdowns and other circumstances.
+Availability of vehicles for servicing the warehouse complex, wholesale trade enterprises, taking into account the transported products and average load car.
+The calculation must be made not only for the running number of vehicles, but also for the reserve in case of breakdowns and other circumstances.

 • 3.
 Consumers of products must ensure timely receipt of products and unloading operations.

 Optimal routes are developed using the combined plans method.
-In the matrix with the best distribution option, the plan-order is applied in a different color.
-A square with numbers of different colors indicates the pendulum route.
+The application plan is entered into the matrix with the optimal distribution option in a different color.
+The cell with numbers of different colors indicates the pendulum route.

-The pendulum route is the movement of rolling stock between two points.
-The traffic volume of the pendulum route is taken at the smallest load, regardless of the load of the cages, and subtracted from these figures.
+Pendulum route - movement of rolling stock between two points.
+The volume of traffic on the pendulum route is taken at the lowest load, regardless of the load of the cells, and is subtracted from these figures.

-The sum of downloads in circles must always be equal to the sum of downloads without circles, both in rows and in columns.
+The sum of downloads in circles must always be equal to the sum of downloads without circles in both rows and columns.
 The final figures are not included in the calculations.

 We are starting to develop circular routes.

-The smallest load is selected from the vertices, which is the volume of traffic along the given route and is subtracted from all vertices.
+The smallest load is selected from the vertices, which is the volume of transportation along this route and is subtracted from all vertices.
 Then the steps are repeated until one last route remains.

-Here we make a choice in favor of a pendulum or a circular pattern of movement.
-We draw up coordinated schedules for the delivery of products to consumers and develop indicators of economic incentives for workers involved in the transport process.
+Here we make a choice in favor of a pendulum or circular movement pattern.
+We draw up coordinated schedules for delivering products to consumers and develop indicators for economic incentives for workers involved in the transport process.

-It's not a secret for anyone that the cost of cargo transportation largely depends on the route chosen for the transportation of goods.
-There are times when transportation costs, such as the cost of fuel, are equal to half of the total cost of transportation.
-Pre-selection of the optimal transport delivery route will help to reduce transportation costs, not to waste time and deliver the maximum possible volume of cargo.
+It's no secret that the cost of cargo transportation largely depends on the chosen route when transporting cargo.
+There are cases when transport costs, for example the cost of fuel, are equal to half total cost cargo transportation.
+Preliminary selection of the optimal transport delivery route will help reduce transportation costs, avoid wasting extra time and delivering the maximum possible volume of cargo.

-Calculation of the route of cargo transportation may take more than one day, although some carriers are of the opinion that best choice the path is determined automatically when the car is already leaving with the load on the route.
-This opinion is erroneous, it is not for nothing that there is a direction in transport logistics - "routing", which is directly involved in the development and calculation of the route of transport when delivering goods.
+Calculating the cargo transportation route may take more than one day, although some carriers are of the opinion that best choice the route is determined automatically when the car is already on the route with the cargo.
+This opinion is erroneous; it is not for nothing that there is a direction in transport logistics - “routing”, which is directly involved in the development and calculation of the route of transport when delivering cargo.

-If you send goods over short distances, and no more than several times a month, by itself, you can develop a cargo transportation route yourself.
-Imagine, if you need to deliver various goods, daily to dozens of places, then in this case, the help of professionals from the routing department will help you not only bring the cargo faster, but also make its transportation much more profitable.
-Its success depends on the organization and calculation of the transportation route.
+If you send cargo over short distances, and no more than several times a month, you can naturally develop the cargo transportation route yourself.
+Imagine, if you need to deliver various cargoes every day to dozens of places, then in this case, the help of professionals from the routing department will help you not only deliver your cargo faster, but also make its transportation much more profitable.
+Its success depends on the organization and calculation of the cargo transportation route.

-Let's take a look at the basic principles of routing.
+Let's look at the basic principles of routing.

-Transport logistics routes are divided into 4 types:
+Routes in transport logistics are divided into 4 types:

 • Urban.